-As of 12 January 2021, approximately 80 prior preference shareholders have joined the group claim against Tobin Properties.
+Approximately 80 prior preference shareholders have joined the group claim against Tobin Properties.
 The claims that have been transferred to Kapatens totals approximately SEK 2,700,000 plus interest.

 On 12 February 2021, Kapatens sent formal letters demanding payment of SEK 3,300,000 (including interest).
 The company has denied any obligation to pay.
-We will update our homepage with information regarding the development in the matter.

 If you owned preference shares in the Swedish real estate company Tobin Properties AB when such shares were redeemed in December 2019, you have not received the dividends you were entitled to.
 Kapatens organizes and finances a group claim against Tobin Properties, by which we make it possible for you and other shareholders to receive compensation, without any risk or cost.